 Coraline's smile when Wybie calls her Coraline.
 It's small, but she's clearly happy to hear someone from the real world get her name right.

 Wybie coming to save Coraline in general.
-Think back to their previous interactions: Coraline has insulted, physically attacked, and kind of a jerk to him.
+Think back to their previous interactions: Coraline has insulted, physically attacked, and kind of been a jerk to him in general (with a few Pet the Dog moments).
 Despite all of that this awesome guy immediately comes to her aid.
 That's true friendship before it ever started.